 The expenses incurred for the maintenance and repairs of an ordinary and/or cyclical nature are directly charged to the income statement when they are incurred.
 The capitalisation of the costs relating to the expansion, modernisation or improvement of owned tangible assets or of those held in leasing, is made only when they satisfy the requirements to be separately classified as an asset or part of an asset in accordance with the component approach, in which case the useful life and the relative value of each component is measured separately.

 Depreciation is charged to the income statement based on the number of months held on a straight-line basis, which depreciates the asset over its estimated useful life.
-Where this latter is beyond the date of the end of the concession, the amount is amortised on a straight-line basis until the expiry of the concession.
+Where this latter is beyond the date of the end of the concession, the amount is depreciated on a straight-line basis until the expiry of the concession.
 Applying the principle of the component approach, when the asset to be depreciated is composed of separately identifiable elements whose useful life differs significantly from the other parts of the asset, the depreciation is calculated separately for each part of the asset.

 The depreciation rates for owned assets, where no separate specific components are identified are reported below: